-- 4.131.81.9.1 All tableware must be stored at least six inches above floor level in a clean and dry location so that it is protected from splash, dust and other contamination. - 4.11.9.2 All cleaned and sanitized tableware must be handled by employees of a public accommodation facility in such a manner that no part of their hands or clothing touch any surfaces of the tableware which will later be in contact with the food or the user's mouth. - 4.11.831.9.32 All cleaned and sanitized tableware must be protected from contamination during storage and handling.
-Acceptable methods include, but are not limited to, wrapping, paper caps, a utensil drawer with an organizer, placement upside down on a doily, cabinets, and bins.
+- 4.11.9.1 All tableware must be stored at least six inches above floor level in a clean and dry location so that it is protected from splash, dust and other contamination. - 4.11.9.2 All cleaned and sanitized tableware must be handled by employees of a public accommodation facility in such a manner that no part of their hands or clothing touch any surfaces of the tableware which will later be in contact with the food or the user's mouth. - 4.11.9.3 All cleaned tableware must be protected from contamination.
+Acceptable methods include, but are not limited to, wrapping, paper caps, a utensil drawer with an organizer, placement upside-down on a doily, cabinets, and bins.